Skip to main content

 • That they are residents in countries or territories that qualify the entity under the attribution regime as a taxpayer for a personal income tax.

-• Those obtained in Spanish territory that are subject to and exempt from taxation in IRNR .
+• Those obtained in Spanish territory that are subject to and exempt from taxation in the IRNR .

-• Those obtained abroad that are not subject to or exempt from taxation by a tax required by the country or territory of the entity or entities paying such income.
+• Those obtained abroad that are not subject to or are exempt from taxation by a tax required by the country or territory of the entity or entities paying such income.